 Clients may file returns and receive refunds for up to three years after the return was due.
-Thus, individuals have until Tuesday, April 17, 2018, to file for calendar year 2014.
 The same time limit applies to filing of amended returns, which may be necessary if the original return did not include all income or withholding.
 There is generally no penalty for filing a late return if a refund is due.
 Penalties and interest may be assessed if there is tax to pay.